Agoric/documentation/main/zoe/guide/contracts/parity-stability-module.md

    const payouts = E(seat).getPayouts();
 ```

-The contract also supports trading the other way, by burning the chain's stable
+The contract also supports trading the other way, (when the contract has those external
-token and paying the external token.
+assets on hand) by burning the chain's stable token and paying the external token.